The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Existence and uniqueness

 $\bullet~$\textsc{Step 5. }\emph{Independence of approximating sequence and uniqueness of MWDS. }Let us see that MWDS do not depend on the particular choice of the approximating sequence, we only require the approximating sequence to be monotone increasing.
 We adapt here the proof of Theorem 3.2 of \cite{BV2012} for reader's convenience.
 Let us choose another nonnegative monotone sequence $\lbrace v_{0,k}\rbrace\in L^{\infty}(\Omega)$ which converges to $u_0$ from below.
 Repeating the construction of the previous steps, there exists a weak dual solution $v(t, x)\in C\big([0,T]:L^1_{\Phi_1}(\Omega)\big)$ generated by the GF solutions starting from $v_{0,k}$.
 We want to prove that $u=v$, i.e. that the minimal weak dual solution is unique.
 For this, we start by proving that $u\geq v$ and then we prove the opposite inequality.
 First, let us prove that $u\geq v$.
-By Proposition \ref{Contractivity}, we have that as $v_{0,k}\leq u_{0}$ by construction.
+By Proposition \ref{Contractivity}, we have that

+as $v_{0,k}\leq u_{0}$ by construction.
 This gives that $v_k\leq u$ for all $k$, so taking the limit we get that $v\leq u$.
-The opposite inequality follows by changing the roles of $u$ and $v$.
+The opposite inequality follows by exchanging the roles of $u$ and $v$.

 \textit{Remark. }Notice that we have proven uniqueness of MWDS, which does not exclude a priori that there can be other WDS starting from $u_0$ which are not obtained as limit of a nondecreasing sequence of GF solutions.
 Strong uniqueness is known so far only for strong WDS solutions, c.f.
 Theorem \ref{strong-LPhi}. \normalcolor